 There are three main reasons.

-First it names a rare and seemingly paradoxical pleasure — the experience of positive sadness.
+First it names a rare and seemingly paradoxical mood — a pleasurable sadness.
 Rare in that it does not happen often for most people, but common enough that most people can think of a time or two in their life when it has happened.

 Second, when you embrace sabi there is a shift in the way you see beauty.
 Once you know that sadness can be positive, you start to consider what other things that you previously thought of as negative or ugly might not be.
 This is especially true of loss and hardship.
 You notice your own subjective criticism of “what is” and your desire for “what ought to be.”